-Teams should fly into Hartsfield-Jackson International Airport (airport code
+Participants should fly into Hartsfield-Jackson International Airport (airport code ATL).

 The hotel does not operate a shuttle to or from the airport.

-NAQT recommends that teams take the MARTA train to reach the tournament.
-NAQT’s members have ridden MARTA and found it to be safe and convenient; there are also taxi and shuttle options, but MARTA will probably be the easiest and cheapest way to travel.
-It is a 20-minute trip.
+NAQT recommends that participants take the MARTA train to reach the tournament.
+It is safe and convenient; there are also taxi and shuttle options, but MARTA will probably be the easiest and cheapest way to travel.
+It is approximately a 20-minute trip.

 Taking the MARTA train costs $5 per person round trip (plus $2 per person for a reusable Breeze Card).
 To reach the Marriott Marquis, take a northbound Red Line or Gold Line train (it doesn’t matter which one) from the airport to Peachtree Center Station (one stop north of the Five Points transfer station).
-After getting off the train, take the escalator labeled “Harris Street” to the mezzanine, then follow the signs to “Peachtree Street East” after walking through the fare gate.
-At street level, turn right (north) on Peachtree Street then right (east) on Harris Street/John Portman Blvd.
-The hotel is one block down at the intersection of Harris Street/John Portman Blvd. and Peachtree Center Ave.
+After getting off the train, take the escalator labeled “John Portman Blvd.” to the mezzanine, then follow the signs to “Peachtree Street East” after walking through the fare gate.
+At street level, turn right (north) on Peachtree Street then right (east) on John Portman Boulevard.
+The hotel is one block down at the intersection of John Portman Boulevard and Peachtree Center Avenue.
 Here is a map of the walking directions.
 Between roughly 8 a.m. and 6 p.m., you can also walk through the Peachtree Center mall and cross the skyway to the Marriott Marquis.

 The official hotel for the tournament is the Atlanta Marriott Marquis hotel.
 Quadruple-occupancy rooms (with two double beds) are available for $109 per night.
 To receive that rate, book online or mention “NAQT” when making a reservation over the phone.
 The last day to reserve rooms at this special price is May 9.
-Note that there are several Marriott hotels in the Atlanta area; make sure you are reserving rooms at the Marriott Marquis in downtown Atlanta!
+Note that there are several Marriott hotels in the Atlanta area; make sure you are reserving rooms at the Atlanta Marriott Marquis downtown!